Ignitarium-Renesas/RZV2L_AiLibrary/06_Face_recognition_spoof_detection/README.md

 4. [ERROR] Failed to initialize USB Camera - This error is observed if camera is not connected to the board.
 Check camera connection properly.
 Connect and restart the board.
 5. permission denied - This error may occur if executable file does not have execution permission.
 Use this command - `chmod 777 executable_filename` to assign proper permissions.
 6. [ERROR] Failed to open: <prefix>/<prefix>_weight.dat error=2.
 [ERROR] Failed to load data from memory: <prefix>/<prefix>_weight.dat Failed to load DRP-AI object files - This error suggests that the weight file is not availbale in the `exe` folder.
 Download the weight file from the release in github and place it properly in the `exe/subfolder`.
 7. When capturing a new face, USB camera is not detecting then edit `Face_registration/src/capture_face.cpp` and build new executable.
-Or you may capture a new face with USB camera at connecting only USB camera.
+Or you may be able to capture a new face with USB camera at connecting only USB camera.

 ```